marcelwa/aigverse/README.md

 ### Equivalence Checking

-Equivalence
-of
-AIGs(e.g., after
-optimization) can
-be
-checked
-using
-SAT - based
-equivalence
-checking.
+Equivalence of AIGs (e.g., after optimization) can be checked using SAT-based equivalence checking.

 ```python
 from aigverse import equivalence_checking